 While perusing images for my Oh the Irish Pinterest board, I saw a photograph of the stately Clements Estate.
 I left a message for the lady who’d pinned the image explaining my interest in the photo.
 She promptly responded and forwarded website links, and vacation photos from her recent visit there.

 Life pulled me away from ancestry research for many months, but the intrigue of the Lindsay’s story never left me.
-As I worked on my novel, I often wondered what it had been like for them to arrive in the mayhem of Bytown, Upper Canada, in 1830.
-My imagination continued to build a narrative based on what-if’s.
-My short story, Pearl Earbobs, which placed in a competition and was subsequently published in an anthology.
+As I worked on my novel, The Last Hoffman, I often wondered what it had been like for them to arrive in the mayhem of Bytown, Upper Canada, in 1830.
+My imagination continued to build a narrative based on what-if’s that inspired my short story, Pearl Earbobs, which placed in a competition and was subsequently published in an anthology.

 In September of 2016, my husband and I traveled to Ireland.
 We looked forward to experiencing the country, and also to visiting dear friends in Nenagh, County Tipperary.
 Having decided on an Irish influence in my next novel, I was especially keen on getting a sense of Lindsays’ homeland.